zef/ATLAS-iOS/README.md

 A Ruby Rakefile is used to organize the shell commands needed for various tasks.

+A symbolic link is created with `ln -s html/images images` from the `slides` folder, which enables me to see images when I run the marp server, but still store the images in the `html` folder so that they can be served when opening an HTML file locally.

 ## Syllabus

 The `syllabus` folder contains files related to the syllabus, which is